encrust82/tensorflow/README.md

 A _Dense_ network is one where each neuron in a layer is connected to all of the neurons in the next layer.

 [Tensorflow Playground](https://playground.tensorflow.org)

+## TensorFlow Basics

+[TensorFlow](https://www.tensorflow.org/) is an open source library used to develop and train ML models.

+A _tensor_ is a fancy term for a n-dimensional array.

+TensorFlow can be used to perform operations such as addition and multiplication.
+The more interesting use for it is developing neural networks and performing machine learning.

+A _graph_ is a sequence of inputs, operations, and outputs that produce some result.
+Neural networks are graphs based on biological neurons.

+_Variables_ hold the values of weights and biases throughout a session, and must be initialized.

+_Placeholders_ are initially empty and are used to feed in the actual training examples.
+They must also be initialized.

+The _Estimator API_ is a high level API that can be used to solve machine learning problems.
+There are other APIs that are similar such as Keras and Layers.

+In general,  the format to use the Estimator API follows:

+1) Define a list of feature columns
+2) Create the estimator model
+3) Create a data input function
+4) Call train, evaluate, and predict methods on the estimator object

+**A good sign that you are not overfitting is that your training data loss is similar to your eval loss**